 Every Child Wins

-To provide Berkeley, Charleston, and Dorchester County youth with the tools they need to succeed in every area of their lives.
+To provide Berkeley, Charleston, and Dorchester Counties youth with the tools they need to succeed in every area of their lives.

 Commitment to Success

-LYS has been featured in many publications such as The Post and Courier, The Hanahan Gazette, The Summerville Journal Scene, and being highlighted on WCIV News and WCSC News on various occasions.
-Lowcountry Youth Services has also been the recipient of grants from Senator Marlon Kimpson, Jaime Harrison, Dominion Energy, and many others.
+LYS has been featured in many publications, such as The Post and Courier, The Hanahan Gazette, and The Summerville Journal Scene, and being highlighted on WCIV News and WCSC News on various occasions.
+LYS has also received grants from Senator Marlon Kimpson, Jaime Harrison, Dominion Energy, and many others.
 Many organizations and local governments have also recognized LYS via awards.

-The reality is every child can benefit from structured support, and every child can win if given the opportunity!
-If you're interested in getting involved, reach out at email@example.com
+Every child can benefit from structured support, and every child can win if given the opportunity!
+If you're interested in getting involved in our mentoring programs, reach out at email@example.com

 ReZsaun Lewis - Executive Director